 German.Local.Culture.
-Campaign with the German National Tourism Board
+Campaign with the German National Tourist Board

 The objective of the campaign is to inspire future travellers for a visit to Germany by telling the stories of different locals.
 All the locals are categorized in themes, in order to cover different aspects of a holiday to Germany.
 The themes are: Flair (architecture, culture, events), Crafts (hand made products, traditional crafts), Green (sustainability and green spaces) and Taste (food and drinks).

 In order to reach the objective, Zapper PR organized the following activities in collaboration with the German National Tourism Board and 27 city partners.